What Does an Accountant Do?

-What do accountants do on a day-to-day basis?
+What kinds of things do accountants do on a regular basis?

 Accountants and tax

-The Goods and Service Tax (GST) and Business Activity Statement (BAS), payroll and super, can be a massive headache for new business owners or expanding businesses.
-This is one of the areas where accountants can provide real value to their clients.
+The Goods and Services Tax (GST) and the Business Activity Statement (BAS), in addition to payroll and super, can be a significant source of stress for new business owners as well as owners of enterprises that are expanding.
+This is one of the ways in which accountants can add significant value to the services they provide for their clients.

 - The Institute of Chartered Accountants of Australia (ICAA)